Le Panier, the oldest part of Marseille, is north of the Old Port, behind the Town Hall, and was created by the Greek colony of Massalia in 600 BCE.

 A working-class district, it is traditionally where immigrants first settle in Marseille.
 In recent years, renovations and the establishment of new cultural venues have made Le Panier a tourist area, popular with visitors seeking 'authenticity'.
 A stroll through the area is a return to the daily life of Marseille.
 Through the narrow streets that climb among photogenic old houses and administrative buildings, the joyful sounds of schoolyards fill the air.

-There's plenty to visit, too, such as ‘La Vieille Charité', 17th-century hospital transformed into an archeology museum focussing on African, Pacific, and indigenous American art.
+There's plenty to visit, too, such as 'La Vieille Charité', 17th-century hospital transformed into an archaeology museum focussing on African, Pacific, and indigenous American art.

-Don't miss La grande Savonnerie, 36 Grand rue, one of the few places where you can buy genuine ‘savon de Marseille', the city's famous soap.
-Many places with bars and restaurants provide a relaxing break.
+Don't miss La Grande Savonnerie, 36 Grand-Rue, one of the few places where you can buy genuine 'savon de Marseille', the city's famous soap.
+Many places with bars and restaurants provide a relaxing break between two visits.